stats285/stats285.github.io/assets/hackathon/hack.md

 ## Challanges
-Please use the passcode you receive on canvas from your instructor to log into [Challanges Page](https://stats285.gitlab.io/hack2018/index.html).
+Please use the passcode you receive on [Canvas](https://web.stanford.edu/group/canvas/cgi-bin/www/discovery.php) from your instructor to log into [Challanges Page](https://stats285.gitlab.io/hack2018/index.html).

 ## Presentation and Prize